LotsOfPixelsStudios/Monstera/README.md

 ## Contributing

-Note to all contributors: We may want to change the licence as stated under licence, therefor we as the company Lots of Pixels Studios reserve our right to change the licence as we see fit without consulting you independently.
+Note to all contributors: We may wish to change the licence as stated in the Licence section, therefore we as Lots of Pixels Studios reserves the right to change the licence as we see fit without consulting you independently.

 ### Files 📁